leonseng/nginx-app-protect-demo/README.md

 The deployment requires the following files to be available:

 1. NGINX Plus subscription files `nginx-repo.key` and `nginx-repo.crt`
-1. `nginx.conf` on a public Git repository
+1. `nginx.conf` and App Protect policies in a directory hosted on a public Git repository.
+See [example](files/nginx/).

 ## Instructions